Information for new Centres

 Accessing funding for learners aged 16-19

-The Education Funding Agency (EFA) funds FE colleges, sixth-form colleges, sixth-forms in schools and academies to provide study programmes for:
+The Education and skills Funding Agency (ESFA) funds FE colleges, sixth-form colleges, sixth-forms in schools and academies to provide study programmes for:

 - learners aged 16 to 19